poo92/AdraFinal/README.md

 1. Clone or downlod the project
 2. Open with Visual studio
 3. Right click on the solution and click Manage NuGet packages and restore the packages
-4. Run update-database for both AdraFullTestFinal and DataAccessLibrary projects to populate the database.
+4. Run update-database command in package manager console for both AdraFullTestFinal and DataAccessLibrary projects to populate the database.
 5. Build and run the project.